franz-starke/TourneyLab/docs/docsSite/dev-doc/software-doc/backend/api-endpoints.md

 # API Documentation

-This document describes all endpoints exposed by the api, with tis needed parameters and responses.
+This document describes all endpoints exposed by the api, with its needed parameters and responses.

 ## Create a tournament